alexemanuelol/RustPlus-Discord-Bot/README.md

 - **getTeamInfo** - Get list of team members and positions on map.
 - **getTime** - Get the current in game time.
 - **help** - Print a help message.
-- **printDevices** - Print all registered devices in the devices.json file.
 - **removeAllDevices** - Remove all devices in the devices.json file.
 - **removeDevice @name** - Remove a device from the devices.json file.
 - **sendTeamMessage** - Send messages to Team Chat.